Young Adult and New Adult Book Markets

 The number of Young Adult titles published more than doubled in the decade between 2002 and 2012 — over 10,000 YA books came out in 2012 versus about 4,700 in 2002.

-The number of Young Adult e-books published has exponentially exploded during the same period, due in part to genesis and growth of the digital book market itself of course.
-But the percentage growth in sales numbers for YA far exceeds the percentage growth in the adult e-book sales, which indicates a dramatic overall increase.
+The number of Young Adult e-books published has exponentially exploded during the same period, due in part to the genesis and growth of the digital book market itself.
+But the percentage of growth in sales numbers for YA far exceeds the percentage growth in the young adult e-book sales, which showed a dramatic overall increase.

 In other words, the Young Adult book market is thriving.